by John Salt - Updated September 2022

-If you know however you are going either start with or eventually get into larger collective pitch RC helicopters (larger than a 250 size) or Blade brand helicopters; you'll want to consider a more intermediate level radio such as the DX7 or DX8.
-Not because the DX6i won't work with a larger model, it will work fine.
-It's just that you may start questioning the quality or robustness of an entry level radio controlling a $1K plus bird.
-I know I sure do...
+If you know however you are going to either start with or eventually progress into larger collective pitch RC helicopters (larger than a 250 size) or Blade brand helicopters; you'll want to consider a more intermediate level radio such as the Spektrum DX7 or DX8.
+Having that extra or two extra channels along with telemetry will eventually come in very handy with a larger bird.